- Pronounced Guh-Doo, an Indian name that means SWEET.

-One of the best investments we made in our marriage was getting Guddu.
-Ruvim told me from the start that we should get a dog, and my answer was always a straight-up no. See, I grew up with cats and birds… independent animals who don’t need much attention.
-Ruvim, on the other hand, grew up with dogs, so he already had a sweet spot for them.
+One of the best financial investments we made in our marriage was getting Guddu.
+Ruvim told me from the start that we should get a dog, and my answer was always a straight-up no. See, I grew up with cats and birds… independent animals who need little attention.
+However, Ruvim grew up with dogs, so he already had a sweet spot for them.

-After we got married in October 2017 and settled in our new place, the topic didn’t really come up anymore… until we went to a pet shop on a date night.
+After we got married and settled in our new place, the topic didn’t really come up anymore.
+Until we went to a pet shop on a date night.
 The employees took out the newly arrived pups, about four or five, and we played with them for a little.
 There was one that caught my eye from the beginning.
 Pretty much love at first sight!

 Throughout the following week, we talked about that one pup.
 Guddu sort of left an imprint on our hearts.
 We considered how much dedication it’d take to train a dog, the financial side of it, and even the shedding (an already pet-peeve of mine!
 Pun-intended).
-But still, we were convinced that if someone else got him, we would regret not having him.
+But it convinced us that if someone else got him, we would regret not having him.
 So, on December 9th, 2017, we got the pup!

 Fast forward to now, he has the energy of a dozen toddlers, started shedding like crazy, knows a ton of tricks, goes to his room when told, and is always happy.
-By far, one of the best investments we’ve made!
-It’s incredible though how, when someone depends on you, your attitude and character do change.
-We learned so much about ourselves just by training him!
-I learned how to deal with the shedding and probably spent more money on lint rollers than pet food (JK).
+It’s incredible how when someone depends on you, your attitude and character changes.
+You learn more about yourself as you’re learning how to take care of and train another living creature.

 If you’re thinking about getting a dog (or other pet), here are some tips: